janbrrr/django-polls-improved/README.md

 The only thing we have to do is to configure `mysite/settings/production.py` to use the correct host.
 Again, according to `docker-compose.yml` this service is called `memcached` and it exposes the (default) `11211` port, therefore the location of the cache server is `memcached:11211`.

+# <a name="fabric"/>Fabric

+[Fabric](http://www.fabfile.org/) is a library for remote shell execution via SSH.
+We can use it to automate tasks like setting up a machine, deployment and more.

+This example is tailored to using a Raspberry Pi 3 with Raspbian Stretch as production machine.
+First you have to configure the production machine at the top of `fabfile.py` (the `prod` host).
+Additionally, you have to add the production address to the `ALLOWED_HOSTS` in `mysite/settings/production.py`.

+The tasks are defined `fabfile.py` and can be listed with the command `fab --list`.
+The way the tasks are implemented you have to run them as ``fab -H <host> <cmd>`` where ``<host>`` is either ``local`` or ``prod``.
+For example, to run the deploy task locally type `fab -H local deploy`.
+The following tasks are implemented:

+- `setup`: Sets up the Raspberry Pi from scratch.
+Installs Python 3.7, Docker, Docker Compose and clones the repository.
+- `create-certificate`: Creates a self-signed certificate and places it in the location expected by the `Dockerfile`
+- `deploy`: Pulls the latest changes from the repository, builds and starts everything
+- `create-superuser`: Runs `python manage.py createsuper` in the web service
+- `status`: Displays the status of the services
+- `logs`: Displays the logs of the services
+- `stop`: Stops the services